arjunmalik09/interview/care_monitor/README.md

         "high":"100"
 	}
 }
-Task 3: Return the processed response including HEART_RATE and other metrics.
+3. Return the processed response including HEART_RATE and other metrics.
-Task 4: Store the data in a Postgres table.
+4. Store the data in a Postgres table.

 RUN HERE
 1. Go to https://jubilant-space-succotash-96pr996pj47f74w6-8000.app.github.dev/